Enterprise Data Custody

 "storage": {

-"s3_bucket_us": "BUCKET-US",
+"s3_bucket_us": "*BUCKET_US*",

-"s3_bucket_eu": "BUCKET-EU",
+"s3_bucket_eu": "*BUCKET_EU*",

-"s3_bucket_in": "BUCKET-IN",
+"s3_bucket_in": "*BUCKET_IN*",

-"aws_role_arn": "arn:aws:iam::YOUR-AWS-ACCOUNT-ID:role/NametagStorage"
+"aws_role_arn": "arn:aws:iam::*AWS_ACCOUNT_ID*:role/NametagStorage"

 }